-Parking: There is no shortage of parking within Downtown.
-The Preferred Alternative does not lead to a reduction in on-street parking and will require confirmation during the detailed design phase.
+Parking: There is no shortage in parking within the Downtown core and the Preferred Alternative does not lead to a reduction in on-street parking and will require confirmation during the detailed design phase.

-Construction: Construction of the Downtown core (Brant Avenue to Clarence Street) will occur over approximately a five-year period, with the remainder of the corridor being built in years five to 10.
-Detailed design will take place in 2023 and 2024, with expected construction start in 2025.
+Construction: Construction of the Downtown core (Brant Avenue to Clarence Street) will occur over approximately a five-year period, with the remainder of the corridor being built in years 5-10.

 Cost: Estimated construction costs are between \$29 million and \$32 million, assuming the construction takes place in 2022.

 This is subject to change given the rising costs of construction.
 A more precise estimate of total costs for reconstruction will be available following the detailed design phase.